veloce-js/velocejs/packages/server/README.md

 #### Automatically determine port number

-You can let the server to decided which port number to use (very handy when you need to run multiple instance per CPU)
+You can let the server to decided which port number to use (very handy when you need to run multiple instance per CPU).
+All you have to do is to set the startup port to 0.

 ```ts
 import { createApp, getPort } from '@velocejs/server'